-You will have to upgrade your skills eventually no matter how long you've been writing.
+The need to upgrade your writing skills will happen eventually no matter how long you've been writing.
 This is a good thing.
 Of course, it depends on where you are in your writing career.
-Once you are a highly successful writer, you can create a style all your own as long as its legible.
+Once you are successful, you can pretty much write in any style you wish, as long as its legible.

 Writers like the late Tom Wolfe - known for his electric style and acid pen as one journalist puts it - wrote The Bonfire of the Vanities.
 Hewas noted for his wit and unique way of modifying words and everyone loved it!
 However, if you're not at his level - like myself - there's much more work to do!

-Below is a list of several institutions that offer writing courses.
-Most or all of the classes are free.
-Some ask a small fee for a certificate - which is optional - to verify that you've completed the course.
+Below is a list of five institutions offering free writing courses.
+Some may ask for a small fee in order for you to receive a certificate to verify that you've completed the course.

 via Wesleyan University